matthewgallina/smockin/README.md

 - Proxy mode can be run in 2 ways:

-  A. sMockin will attempt to find a mock first and only forward the request to your server downstream if a mock could not be found
+**Option A** sMockin will attempt to find a mock first and only forward the request to your server downstream if a mock could not be found.

-  B. sMockin will forward the request to the server downstream first and then try to find a suitable mock if the downstream server returns a 404.
+**Option B** sMockin will forward the request to the server downstream first and then try to find a suitable mock if the downstream server returns a 404.

 - Please note, proxy mode is not available when running sMockin in 'multi user' mode.